Hebrew Orphan Asylum of New York

-The Hebrew Orphan Asylum of New York (HOA) was a Jewish orphanage in New York City.
+The Hebrew Orphan Asylum of New York (HOA) was a United States Jewish orphanage in New York City.
 It was founded in 1860 by the Hebrew Benevolent Society.
 It closed in 1941, after pedagogical research concluded that children thrive better in foster care or small group homes, rather than in large institutions.
 The successor organization is the JCCA, formerly called the Jewish Child Care Association.

 Henry Fernbach designed the asylum building on 77th Street near Third Avenue.
 The Brooklyn Hebrew Orphan Asylum was constructed in Brooklyn, New York.
 In 1884 the Hebrew Benevolent Society constructed a large orphanage building at Amsterdam Avenue between 136th and 138th Streets.
 It was designed by William H. Hume in the Modern Renaissance architecture style.

 History

 In 1822, the Hebrew Benevolent Society was established by Sephardic and Ashkenazic Jews to take care of Jewish orphans.
 Conflicts between the two groups, however, delayed the creation of an orphanage for nearly forty years.
-In 1858, the kidnapping of Edgardo Mortara in the Papal States galvanized the group to establish an orphanage.
-A dinner was held in December 1858 raised $10,000.
-At the dinner, conflict broke out between Reform and Orthodox attendees over the wearing of yarmulkes and caused a "Tammany-style brawl."
-Gentiles who were attending the dinner, including Mayor Daniel Tiemann, intervened and broke up the fight.
+As New York City’s Jewish population grew through immigration, the community finally opened a major orphanage in the early 1860s because of concerns about Catholic proselytizing.
+Another notable development that galvanized the group to establish an orphanage is the 1858 kidnapping of Edgardo Mortara, a six-year-old Italian Jewish boy, in the Papal States.
+Edgardo was secretly baptized by a servant and was taken from his Jewish family to be brought up as a Catholic.
+The possibilities of Jewish orphans being cared for by non-Jewish asylums with missionary goals was a major factor that led the two societies to pool resources and open the first Jewish orphan asylum in New York City.

-The practice of holding annual dinners ceased, but the Hebrew Benevolent Society did establish an orphanage, which opened in a rented three story brickhouse on Lamartine Place (now West 29th Street) in Chelsea in 1860 with several dozen boys and girls.
+The Hebrew Benevolent Society did establish an orphanage, which opened in a rented three story brickhouse on Lamartine Place (now West 29th Street) in Chelsea in 1860 with several dozen boys and girls.
 On each holiday the children were taken to a different synagogue, to placate the different brands of Judaism of the sponsoring organizations.
 During the Draft Riots, the mobs came to the very street where the orphanage was, but did not attack it, unlike the Colored Children's Orphan Asylum.
 In November 1863 the orphanage moved to a purpose-built home on East 77th Street near Third Avenue.
 In the orphanage, girls were taught domestic skills, while the boys were taught shoemaking and printing; the orphanage's printshop produced a magazine, Young Israel, to which Horatio Alger supplied a serial novel.
 In 1874 the organization renamed itself the "Hebrew Benefit Society and Orphan Asylum," and agreed to accept $110 a year in public funds to care for each orphan.

 In 1878, the organization, overwhelmed, agreed to accept only Manhattan children.
 This led to the formation of the Hebrew Orphan Asylum of the City of Brooklyn.